zbhavyai/test-openhouseai/README.md

    - JDK version 11.0.11 or above
    - Maven version 3.6.3 or above (if not using maven wrapper)
+   - MySQL server version 8.0.29 or above

+2. Connect to your MySQL server using an admin user like `root`, and run the script [`sql/init.sql`](sql/init.sql) to setup the database.
+This script will create a schema `ohai_db`, a user `ohai_app` with password `ohai_password`.

-2. Run the command from project's root to launch the application.
+3. Run the command from project's root to launch the application.
 This will launch the application on `8080` port.

    ```bash
    $ mvn clean quarkus:dev
    ```

-3. The API can be accessed using the URL `http://localhost:8080/api`
+4. The API can be accessed using the URL `http://localhost:8080/api`.

 ## Storing Logs